OpenNebula/docs/source/configuration_guide/web_interfaces_configuration/fireedge_cpi.rst

 Configuration
 ==============

-When the :ref:`Fireedge server is installed <fireedge_install>`, you can check the :ref:`configuration Fireedge file <fireedge_install_configuration>` which has the following specifics options to OneProvision GUI:
+When the :ref:`Fireedge server is installed <fireedge_configuration>`, you can check the :ref:`configuration Fireedge file <fireedge_install_configuration>` which has the following specifics options to OneProvision GUI:

 +----------------------------------------+----------------------------+-----------------------------------------------------+